dmoradiya/Banking-Application-and-Expenses-Tracker-with-React---C-ASP-.NET-MVC/readme.md

 ## Installation and Required Packages

-Use the NuGet package manager to install the required packages.
 Note the required versions for each of the packages:

 ```bash
 Microsoft.AspNetCore.Mvc.NewtonsoftJson - Version 3.1.9